kauzerei/openautolab/docs/src/making_parts.md

 [TODO filing the adapter with round file]

 File the end of the thread of the adapter where the rubber ring goes with a round file, that decreases the chances of water leaks.
-As for the hose sleeve, there are some thin walls on top, usually they are not a problem if you print several at once, but if you are having troubles printing only one, set some minimal layer time and use print cooling for this part.
+As for the hose sleeve, there are some thin walls on top, usually they are not a problem if you print several at once, but if you are having troubles printing only one, set some minimal layer time and use lots of cooling for this part.

 ## Frame: T-mounts and X-mounts